infobloxopen/docker-infoblox/README.md

 ## Installation

-By default, the ipam-plugin assumes that the "Cloud Network Automation" licensed feature is activated in the NIOS.
+By default, the ipam-plugin assumes that the "Cloud Network Automation" licensed feature is activated in NIOS.
 Should this not be the case, refer to "Manual Configuration of Cloud Extensible Attributes" in CONFIG.md for additional configuration required.

 ### 1) Create configuration file for the plugin.